react-auth-kit/react-auth-kit/CONTRIBUTING.md

 6. Split the document up into as many sub-sections as makes sense.
 This is especially helpful for the readers who want to skip ahead for reference, as we can also use subheads as navigational anchors.

+## License

+By contributing, you agree that your contributions will be licensed under [Apache License 2.0](LICENSE).

 :tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada: